Pimco's outflow headaches only just beginning

 Retail investors, too, could move out.
 Charles Schwab's target-date funds, for example, booted the Pimco Total Return Fund from its approved list last week.

 This weekend, the new managers of Total Return, which Gross built into the world's largest bond fund with a peak in April 2013 of almost $293 billion in assets, scrambled to soothe clients and analysts.
-Rivals including DoubleLine Capital and TCW have also been speaking with Pimco clients as some of those institutional investors look for other money managers.
+Rivals including DoubleLine Capital and TCW were aggressively courting Pimco clients.

-Not all institutional clients are on the fence, of course.
-The Employees' Retirement System of the State of Hawaii, for example, has decided to stick with the California asset manager.

-"After recent meetings with Pimco staff, we currently believe that the new team is fully capable of meeting our expectations," the system's executive director, Wesley Machida, wrote to Reuters.

 Pimco declined to comment.